-warning: Wait at least five seconds before removing the fuel pump nozzle to allow any residual fuel to drain into the fuel tank.
+WARNING: Wait at least five seconds before removing the fuel pump nozzle to allow any residual fuel to drain into the fuel tank.

 - 1. Fully open the fuel filler door. - 2.
-Select the correct fuel pump nozzle for vour vehicle.
+Select the correct fuel pump nozzle for your vehicle.